1coderookie/BSB-LPB-LAN_EN/docs/index.md

 ## Introduction

-This manual was written to make the start and the usage of the BSB-LPB-LAN adapter (schematic layout v4, Arduino and ESP32 version) and the BSB-LAN software easier.
+This manual was written to make the start and the usage of the BSB-LPB-LAN adapter (schematic layout v4, Arduino Due and ESP32 version) and the BSB-LAN software easier.

 ***It is suggested to read the manual completely before starting the installation and usage of the adapter and the software.***